microsoftgraph/ios-objectivec-connect-sample/ReadMe.md

 ## Running this sample in Xcode

 1. Clone this repository
+2. If it is not already installed, run the following commands from the **Terminal** app to install and set up the CocoaPods dependency manager.

+		sudo gem install cocoapods

+		pod setup

 2. Use CocoaPods to import the Microsoft Graph SDK and authentication dependencies:

 		pod 'MSGraphSDK'
 		pod 'MSGraphSDK-NXOAuth2Adapter'

  This sample app already contains a podfile that will get the pods into  the project.
-Simply navigate to the project From **Terminal** and run:
+Simply navigate to the project root where the podfile is and from **Terminal** run:

         pod install